-Factor Explanation Inherent risks and If major weaknesses are identified during the testing of control control risks activities, the verifier will conclude that the confidence obtained from that control activity is low and therefore that the risk of material misstatement is high.
+Factor Explanation Inherent risks and control risks If major weaknesses are identified during the testing of control activities, the verifier will conclude that the confidence obtained from that control activity is low and therefore that the risk of material misstatement is high.
 In that case the verifier will aim for a larger test sample to give it the necessary confidence that all possible misstatements will be detected.
 If no major weaknesses are found in the testing of the control activities, the confidence obtained from applying tests on the system and the control activities will be high meaning that the verifier is confident that it may trust the system and therefore aim for a smaller test sample.
 In both cases the verifier's professional judgement is applied to the percentage of the population that is sampled to give it the necessary confidence that all possible misstatements will be detected.
-The results of Fluctuations and trends in data, deviations from previous years, data analytical procedures gaps, outliers, as well as unexpected data without explanation from the company will require special attention and affect the number of data points to be sampled.
-The requirement to The sampling and the sampling results need to enable the verifier to deliver a verification provide an opinion with reasonable assurance suggesting a higher opinion with rather than lower percentage of the population being included in the reasonable assurance sample.
+The results of analytical procedures Fluctuations and trends in data, deviations from previous years, data gaps, outliers, as well as unexpected data without explanation from the company will require special attention and affect the number of data points to be sampled.
+The requirement to deliver a verification opinion with reasonable assurance The sampling and the sampling results need to enable the verifier to provide an opinion with reasonable assurance suggesting a higher rather than lower percentage of the population being included in the sample.

-1.3.2 Types of Sampling
+3.2.
+Types of Sampling